Creating a package

 Intra-package imports use relative paths. ~/tinycld/<slug>/* is also aliased to the package’s own nested source.

 For what each generated file means, walk through Anatomy.
-For linking the new package once it’s pushed, see Adding a package.
+For bringing the new package into a workspace once it’s pushed, see Adding a package.